hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

    A rectangular geofence region will be added to the map, along with a corresponding entry in the list of *Polygon Fences* below the buttons.

    - Move the fence by dragging the *central marker* on the map.
-   - Move the vertices by dragging the “filled” circles.
+   - Move the vertices by dragging the "filled" circles.
    - Create new vertices by clicking the "unfilled" dots on the lines between the filled vertices.​

      ![](images/image114.png)​